toan2948/Laravel-Restaurant-Management-System/README.md

 Database: restaurantxxx.sql

 A Restaurant website where:
-+ The owner can manage data by creating, edit, delete them.
++ The owner can manage data by creating, edit, deleting them.
-+ Waiter can order foods and make Rechnung for a customer;
++ Waiters can order foods and make Rechnung for a customer;